Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Employee-Readme/README.md

 Besides the configuration and field mapping, you can also configure script variables to decide which property from the HelloID contracts is used to look up a value in the mapping tables and how the primary contract calculation should be done.
 Please note that some `same` configuration must be applied in both the create and update scripts, as shown below:

 #### The Primary Contract Calculation foreach employment
-The Primary Contract Calculation is, by default, the same as the HelloID Primary Contract calculation.
-However, the order of properties can be adjusted to meet the customer's needs.
+The primary contract calculation is the same as the HelloID primary contract calculation.
+Note that the order of properties can be adjusted to meet the customer's requirements.

 ```Powershell
 ## Configuration